astrostat/BASCS/README.md

 Samples from the joint posterior distribution of the number of sources and their spatial and spectral parameters.

-NOTE: we are currently correcting some errors that occur when there is only one source detected.
-We will also shortly provide additional examples to illustrate the method.

 References:

 Jones, D. E., Kashyap, V. L., & van Dyk, D. A. (2015).
 Disentangling Overlapping Astronomical Sources using Spatial and Spectral Information.
 Astrophysical Journal, 808: 2, 137 -- 160.